Property Damage Liability Coverage In Illinois

 If you have trouble obtaining insurance through an insurance company, ask an agent about the Illinois Automobile Insurance Plan.
 This state-monitored program is for drivers who otherwise have difficulty getting coverage.

-How Much Coverage Should You Buy?
+How Much Coverage Should You Buy In Illinois?

 Now that you know the minimum coverage amounts required by Illinois law, you’re probably wondering how much you should actually purchase.
 While states have their own minimum requirements, those figures are relatively low when you consider how much property damage you can cause in an accident.